-The new generation of GS-5220 PoE series has the cybersecurity feature to protect the switch management and enhance the security for mission-critical network without extra deployment cost and effort.
-The GS-5220 PoE series expands its memory and upgrades the kernel of SSH and SSL protocols to provide strong protection against advanced threats.
-It includes a range of cybersecurity features such as DHCP Snooping, IP Source Guard, ARP Inspection Protection, 802.1x port-based and Mac-based network access control, RADIUS and TACACS+ user accounts management, SNMPv3 authentication, and so on to complement it as an all-security solution.
+The new generation of GS-6320 and MGS-6320 has the cybersecurity feature to protect the switch management and enhance the security for mission-critical network without extra deployment cost and effort.
+The GS-6320 and MGS-6320 expand its memory and upgrades the kernel of SSH and SSL protocols to provide strong protection against advanced threats.
+They include a range of cybersecurity features such as DHCP Snooping, IP Source Guard, ARP Inspection Protection, 802.1x port-based and Mac-based network access control, RADIUS and TACACS+ user accounts management, SNMPv3 authentication, and so on to complement it as an all-security solution.
 The network administrator can now construct highly-secure corporate networks with considerably less time and effort than before.